ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-4.md

 ---

 At this point, you have a working memory allocator that tags the memory it manages.
-In this section we will show you a few classic memory allocaton mistakes that this alloctor can prevent because it uses memory tagging.
+In this section we will show you a few classic memory allocation mistakes that this allocator can prevent because it uses memory tagging.

 **Note:** the allocator used here is a demo and, therefore, does not make optimal use of memory tagging from either a security or performance point of view.
 Any